Noémie Globus

-Finally, I conduct interdisciplinary research on the role of cosmic radiation in the emergence of life.
+I also conduct interdisciplinary research on the role of cosmic radiation in the emergence of life.
 The goal is to understand if polarized cosmic radiation can act as a chiral evolutionary pressure and drive the necessary out-of-equilibrium chemistry.
-We are designing experiments to test this idea at muon beam sources in collaboration with the Origins Institute.
-I also investigate how nearby supernovae imprint both transient cosmic-ray signatures and long-term effects on Earth.
+We design experiments to test this idea at muon sources.
+I also investigate how nearby supernovae can imprint both transient cosmic-ray signatures and long-term effects on Earth.

 Courses